 \subsection{Contents, Servers and Requests}

-Consider the general cache network described in Section~\ref{sec:prelim}.
+We consider the general edge network described in Section~\ref{sec:prelim}.
 Denote by $\mathcal{P}$ the set of all requests, and $\mathcal{P}^i$ the set of requests for content $i.$ Suppose a cache in node $v$ serves two requests $(v_1, i_1, p_1)$ and $(v_2, i_2, p_2)$, then there are two cases: (i) non-common requested content, i.e., $i_1\neq i_2;$ and (ii) common requested content, i.e., $i_1=i_2.$